ChilliCream/workshops/crypto/docs/docs/frontend/frontend4.md

    Did you see that we have renamed the file `greetings` into `Greetings`?
    It is because we must follow some naming conventions required by the compiler in order to generate our graphql artifacts.
+   This is a bit contribed specially when it is maintream to use `kebab-case` for file naming by other best practices.

    :::